jomariya23156/sales-forecast-mlops-at-scale/README.md

 - Connect to `forecast_network` defined in our existing docker-compose
 - Note when starting: need to specify both compose files i.e. `docker-compose -f docker-compose.yml -f docker-compose-airflow.yml`
 From doc: https://airflow.apache.org/docs/apache-airflow/stable/howto/docker-compose/index.html

+## Requirements
+1. Docker
+2. Kubernetes
+3. Helm

+## How to run using Docker Compose
+1. `docker-compose -f docker-compose.yml -f docker-compose-airflow.yml up -d`
+2. That's it!

+## How to run Kubernetes/Helm
+1. `cd sfmlops-helm` and `helm dependency build` to fetch all dependencies
+2. Both install and upgrade main chart: `helm upgrade --install --create-namespace -n mlops sfmlops-helm ./`
+3. Install Kafka: `helm -n kafka upgrade --install kafka-release oci://registry-1.docker.io/bitnamicharts/kafka --create-namespace --version 23.0.7 -f values-kafka.yaml`
+**Note:** If you want to change namespace `kafka` and/or release name `kafka-release` of Kafka, please also change them in `values.yaml`.
+They are also used in templating.

 ## Service port:
 MLflow: 5050